dmanivannancse/springboot_sample_01/README.md

 # Spring Boot OAuth2 Example

-This project is a Spring Boot application demonstrating OAuth2 integration with Keycloak and Google.
+This project is a Spring Boot application demonstrating OAuth2 integration with Keycloak-Github and Google.

 ## Configuration